whyolet/axol/README.md

   * It should be on its own line in app/lib/action, as otherwise `aaa` and `bbb` become arguments as in `print aaa bbb "ccc"`
   * Passing [action](#action) without [name: action](#name-action) is not supported, as `aaa : hhh` can be easily confused with `aaa: hhh`
   * "Without arguments" case is not supported, as it would be the same as just getting a value of [name](#name) `aaa`.
-  * It can return result only when it is the only or the last line of an action:
+  * It can return result only when it is the only or the last line of an action to avoid confusing `result=aaa bbb=ccc`:
 ```axol
 get_result: aaa bbb "ccc" ddd="eee"